By Bonnie Blanchard

 On the way out we stopped at one of the three shops where one can purchase complete serving settings.
 This was a bit pricey.
 However, before I left I had a package ready for shipment!
 Yes, you can purchase similar items around town at lower prices, as I witnessed, but everything I was interested in was in one place, customer service was impeccable and staff was knowledgeable about their product.
 And shipping was available.
 Naji enjoys a secure reputation for service.
 As we passed by the shipping room, I saw a big crate being readied for Massachusetts.
 Christmas arrived at my door three weeks to the day, and each of the 20 items were individually wrapped, taped and shipped in a custom-made box.
 This was subject to U.S. customs inspection and acknowledgment by them.
 Each of the items opened were re-wrapped and labeled that it had been subjected to inspection.

-To learn more about visiting Morocco, contact Addi Ouadderro, owner of Moroccan Caravan at 285 Washington Street in Somerville.
+To learn more about visiting Morocco, contact Addi Ouadderrou, owner of Moroccan Caravan at 285 Washington Street in Somerville, or call 617-833-1503.
 Moroccan Caravan is a showroom and gallery of all Moroccan products.
-See www.moroccancaraven.com or call 617-833-1503.

 This is Part 2 of a 5-part series.
 Other articles in this series: